Portland Sailing Center

 Portland Sailing Center's Basic Sailing Textbook

-After too many years of teaching a watered down curriculum intended for places with none of these gifts, PSC wrote its own book.
+After too many years of teaching a watered down curriculum crafted to plug into places with few or none of these gifts, we produced our own book.
 A Forest of Sails was written based on decades of teaching and sailing on these local waters.
+AFS brings to life the myriad lessons right before us that only need a nudge and a bit of scrubbing to fix.
 It was edited by David Ritchie, Ph.D., Professor of History, author and playwright, and illustrated by Fae Young, professional artist and former student of PSC.

 The reviews have been great!
 Students say the book is engaging and fun, readable, and relevant.

 These three chapters discuss the context of sailing on the Columbia River.
 Wind and current top the list, followed by discussions about navigation and traffic conditions and hazards, seasonal and daily characteristics of the river, and particular safety considerations.
 These are challenging waters.
 If you can manage the Columbia River you are well set for waters anywhere in the world.